tedneward/Workshop-VMImpl/README.md

 # Steps
 The steps to the workshop are as follows:

 * **Step 0: Infrastructure**: Our virtual machine needs some basic infrastructure to get started, such as a stack, an instruction pointer, and the ability to push and pop elements from the stack.
-We'll also introduce a few "diagnotic" bytecode instructions to make it easier for us to debug/diagnose both the virtual machine and our bytecode programs as we go.
+We'll also introduce a few "diagnostic" and stack-support bytecode instructions to make it easier for us to debug/diagnose both the virtual machine and our bytecode programs as we go.
 * **Step 1: Maths**: Having created a simple stack VM, let's add some basic calculation functionality.
-This will require introducing some bytecode instructions to push literal values onto the stack, as well as some bytecode instructions to do the canonical maths operations (add, subtract, etc).
+This will require introducing some bytecode instructions to do the canonical maths operations (add, subtract, etc).
-* **Step 2: **:
+* **Step 2: Comparisons**: Very similar to the mathematical operators, comparison operators compare two values and return either a "true" or "false" result to the top of the stack.
 * **Step 3: **:
 * **Step 4: **: